-- (d) a completed declaration by the Applicant's Responsible Officer, in the form set out in Schedule E; - (e) all names, both registered and unregistered, under which the Applicant does or has done business over the past 10 years within Canada; - (f) the Applicant's industry or industries of practice and area(s) of practice; - (g) if the Applicant is a corporation: - (i) the Applicant's incorporation number; - (ii) the date of the Applicant's incorporation; - (iii) a copy of the Applicant's certificate of incorporation, certificate of amalgamation, certificate of continuation, or equivalent, from the home jurisdiction of the Applicant; - (iv) any certificate of name change or certificate of restoration, if applicable; - a copy of the Applicant's shareholder register, unless the Applicant is a publicly traded corporation, in which case the Applicant is exempt from this subsection; - (vi) a copy of the Applicant's register of directors and officers; - (h) if the Applicant is a partnership: - (i) the Applicant's registered business name, if applicable; - (ii) a copy of the register of partners; - (i) if the Applicant is a sole proprietorship: - (i) the Applicant's registered business name, if applicable; - (ii) the name of the owner of the sole proprietorship; - a statement confirming whether EGBC or a Different Governing Body has ever cancelled, suspended, or restricted the ability to engage in the Regulated Practice of the Applicant or another person with a direct or indirect ownership interest in the Applicant as the result of a disciplinary process; - (k) the addresses of all of the Applicant's offices in British Columbia, or, if the Applicant does not have any offices in British Columbia, all of the business location(s) in British Columbia where Professional Registrants will be engaged in the Regulated Practice on behalf of the Applicant;
+- (d) a completed declaration by the Applicant's Responsible Officer, in the form set out in Schedule E; - (e) all names, both registered and unregistered, under which the Applicant does or has done business over the past 10 years within Canada; - (f) the Applicant's industry or industries of practice and area(s) of practice; - (g) if the Applicant is a corporation and upon request by EGBC: - (i) the Applicant's incorporation number; - (ii) the date of the Applicant's incorporation; - (iii) a copy of the Applicant's certificate of incorporation, certificate of amalgamation, certificate of continuation, or equivalent, from the home jurisdiction of the Applicant; - (iv) any certificate of name change or certificate of restoration, if applicable; - a copy of the Applicant's shareholder register, unless the Applicant is a publicly traded corporation, in which case the Applicant is exempt from this subsection; - (vi) a copy of the Applicant's register of directors and officers; - (h) if the Applicant is a partnership: - (i) the Applicant's registered business name, if applicable, that complies with the Partnership Act, R.S.B.C.
+1996, c.
+348; - (ii) a copy of the register of partners; - (i) if the Applicant is a sole proprietorship: - (i) the Applicant's registered business name, if applicable; - (ii) the name of the owner of the sole proprietorship; - a statement confirming whether EGBC or a Different Governing Body has ever cancelled, suspended, or restricted the ability to engage in the Regulated Practice of the Applicant, an individual designated as a Responsible Registrant under subsection (5), or another person with a direct or indirect ownership interest in the Applicant as the result of a disciplinary process;

-- (I) any applicable application fees and annual fees specified in section 6.1(1) of the Bylaws [Application Fees], sections 6.4(2) and(5) of the Bylaws [Annual Fees], and Schedule C of the Bylaws [Fees], and any outstanding amounts owing to EGBC; - (m) any additional information or documentation - (i) regarding indirect ownership of the Applicant, or - (ii) that may otherwise be requested by the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee.
+- (j.1) a copy of any letter of explanation submitted pursuant to section 5.23(6) of the Bylaws by an individual designated as a Responsible Registrant under subsection (5); - (k) the addresses of all of the Applicant's offices in British Columbia, or, if the Applicant does not have any offices in British Columbia, all of the business location(s) in British Columbia where Professional Registrants will be engaged in the Regulated Practice on behalf of the Applicant; - (I) any applicable application fees and annual fees specified in section 6.1(1) of the Bylaws [Application Fees], sections 6.4(2) and(5) of the Bylaws [Annual Fees], and Schedule C of the Bylaws [Fees], and any outstanding amounts owing to EGBC; - (m) any additional information or documentation - (i) regarding indirect ownership of the Applicant, or - (ii) that may otherwise be requested by the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee.

-[(4) amended 2023-05-01; (4)(I) amended 2021-12-15]
+[(4) amended 2023-05-01; (4)(I) amended 2021-12-15]; (4)(g),(h),(j) amended 2025-01-13, (j.1) added 2025-01-13]